codepo8/developer-advocacy-handbook/use-the-web.md

 the following:

 * **Upload screenshots of upcoming products** -- this results in pretty cool comments and people tagging the photo with keywords you may not have thought of adding as content to the product docs.
 * **Upload screencasts to video sharing sites** -- same reason, but bigger impact.
-However, remember that watching a screencast expects more buy-in from the consumer than just looking at a screenshot.
+However, remember that watching a screencast expects more buy-in from the consumer than looking at a screenshot.
 * **Hint about cool stuff coming up on Twitter** -- this will result in a lot of your followers directly messaging you asking for more details -- and you can give out previews and insights for them to be the first to talk about it.
 * **Flat out ask for beta testers** -- people love poking at things before they are public.
 Feedback I got this way helped me on several occasions to spot sources of confusion I wasn't aware of and allowed me to fix them before release.